Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: Introduction

-There are other approaches to define stochastic integrals with respect to fBM.
-The first is a path-wise approach by using the H\"older continuity of sample paths of fBM, developed in Ciesielski, Kerkyacharian and Roynette \cite{CKR93} and Z\"ahle \cite{Zah98}.
-Ciesielski et al \cite{CKR93} proposed an integration theory based on the Besov-Orlicz spaces using wavelet expansions, and Z\"ahle \cite{Zah98} developed a theory using fractional calculus and a generalization of the integration by parts formula.
-These integration theories are suitable however only for fBM with Hurst parameter $H>\frac{1}{2}$.
-The second approach, developed by Decreusefond and \"Ust\"unel \cite{DU99}, relies on the Malliavin calculus for fBM.
-Alos and Nualart \cite{AN03}, Carmona, Coutin and Montseny \cite{CCM03}, and Cheridito and Nualart \cite{CN05} investigated the theory proposed in \cite{DU99} further.
-The third approach is an integration theory via the rough path theory, which was worked out by Coutin and Qian \cite{CQ02}.
-The rough path theory works for fBM with Hurst parameter $H>\frac{1}{4}$, which can be considered as an integration theory in Stratonovich's sense.
+Multiple methodologies have been advanced to define stochastic integrals with respect to fBM.
+One notable pathwise approach, developed by Ciesielski, Kerkyacharian, and Roynette \cite{CKR93}, and furthered by Z\"ahle \cite{Zah98}, leverages the H\"older continuity of fBM sample paths.
+Specifically, Ciesielski et al. \cite{CKR93} introduced an integration framework using wavelet expansions within Besov-Orlicz spaces, and Z\"ahle \cite{Zah98} extended this by employing fractional calculus alongside a generalization of the integration by parts formula.
+These theories, however, are applicable predominantly when the Hurst parameter \( H>\frac{1}{2} \).
+A second method, pioneered by Decreusefond and Üstünel \cite{DU99}, utilizes Malliavin calculus tailored to fBM.
+This approach has been extensively explored in subsequent research by Alos and Nualart \cite{AN03}, Carmona, Coutin, and Montseny \cite{CCM03}, and Cheridito and Nualart \cite{CN05}.

-When applying Stratonovich's fractional integration to financial models such as option pricing, it has an obvious shortcoming, namely the expectations of Stratonovich's integrals are not zero in general, which makes it possible to construct explicitly an arbitrage trading strategy (see e.g. \cite{Shir98,BSV06}) in fractional Black-Scholes' markets.
-Since fBM with Hurst parameter $H\neq\frac{1}{2}$ is not a semi-martingale, there is no hope to apply It\^o's theory of semi-martingales to fBM.
-The best we can hope is to define stochastic integrals in such way so that integrals against fBM have zero mean.
-This feature is at least more promising than the situation in the Stratonovich integration theory when considering arbitrage problems, and it implies that there occurs no systemic bias in price processes over all possible paths.